qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 that may involve one or more tables from the database.

-From the :guilabel:`Browser` panel, right-click on your database, schema or table and you get an `Execute SQL...` entry in your context menu.
+From the :guilabel:`Browser` panel, right-click on your database, schema or table and you get an `Execute SQL...` entry in your contextual menu.
 It opens a window with a central text box widget where you can write SQL queries.

 .. _figure_execute_sql_queries: